bcelii/syllabus/README.md

 * github account
 * access to your lyle unix engr account
 	* email support@lyle.smu.edu for credentials if you don't have them
-* highly reccomended: AWS account
+* highly recommended: AWS account

 ###Course Topics